+NOTE: Refer to the valve operation diagram on the utility center for positions of the colored valves.
+The water heater bypass valve is located in the utility center bay.

-- Turn water heater power OFF.
-Both switches (electric & 1 LP gas).
-Set the valves to SANITIZE as indicated on the utility center label.
-Setting these valves bypasses the water heater automatically. - 2.
-Level the recreational vehicle and drain the fresh water system. (see Draining the Fresh Water System). - 3.
-Close the low point drain valves and the fresh water tank drain valve.
+- Level the recreation vehicle and drain the fresh water system (see Draining the Fresh Water System).
+Do not drain the water heater or remove the water heater drain plug. - 3.
+Close the low point drain valves and the fresh water tank drain valve. - 4.
+Remove and bypass the water filter: